jasonjmcghee/ron-lsp/README.md

 2. Find the `User` struct in your Rust project
 3. Extract field names, types, and documentation
 4. Provide autocomplete and validation
+5. Support `Default` trait for optional field omission
+6. Provide code actions for inserting either required or missing fields, when applicable

 ### Example